 Measuring is a crucial task when you’re shopping for furniture, especially when it comes to seating in your dining room.
 Standard seat height is 18 inches, and a standard table height is 30 inches.

-Once you’ve chosen the correct height chairs, you’ll want to figure out how many chairs can fit around your table.
+Once you’ve chosen the correct height dining chairs, you’ll want to figure out how many chairs can fit around your table.
 Leave 24 inches of room per chair.
 A 72 in long table comfortably seats 6, a 96 inch table comfortably seats 8, and a 120 inch table comfortably seats 10.
 Of course in a pinch or for big parties, you can squeeze in a few more, but furnish your table for everyday comfort, not a big gathering you only host once a year.

 There are lots of factors in choosing between upholstered and un-upholstered chairs, and both have their advantages.
-A chair like our Constance can easily be wiped down, so you don’t have to worry about spills.
+A chair like our Louis can easily be wiped down, so you don’t have to worry about spills.
 A chair that isn’t upholstered is also usually narrower and easier to fit around a smaller table.
 But if you love to host long, leisurely dinner parties, you may want to choose something upholstered which will be more comfortable if you linger after meals.

-An upholstered armchair is definitely the most comfortable option if you have a large table or a generously sized room, but be sure you leave 7 inches of room between the arm of the chair and the table.
+An upholstered armchair dining chair is definitely the most comfortable option if you have a large table or a generously sized room, but be sure you leave 7 inches of room between the arm of the chair and the table.

-3. Fabric and Finish
+3. Dining Chair Fabric and Finish

 If you like a mixed and matched look, you’ll need to think strategically about finishes.
 You want them to complement each other but not match perfectly.
 Think about incorporating both one consistent element and one contrasting element.
 Contrast makes the space more exciting and interesting, while consistency will keep it from feeling hodge podge.